logo

 28 Feb 2024

 Did you know that airlines must ensure that people with disabilities can bring their service animals and emotional support animals into the cabin with them?
-According to Dr. Terry Wahls, a physician and advocate for health and wellness, "Service animals provide essential support for individuals with disabilities, enhancing their ability to travel and engage with the world."
+According to Dr. Laura Berman, a renowned sex therapist and relationship expert, "Service animals play a vital role in providing emotional support, which can significantly enhance the travel experience for individuals with disabilities."
 If you need one, you can request a bulkhead seat before the flight takes off.

 [ADVERTISEMENT]